The Managerial Revolution: Summary

 Since capitalism had a more-or-less definite beginning in the 14th century, it could not be regarded as an immutable and permanent form.
-Moreover, in the last years of previous economic systems such as those of Ancient Greece and the Roman Empire, mass unemployment was "a symptom that a given type of social organization is just about finished."
-The worldwide mass-unemployment of the depression era thus indicated that capitalism was itself "not going to continue much longer".
+Moreover, in the last years of previous economic systems such as those of Ancient Greece and the Roman Empire, mass unemployment was "a symptom that a given type of social organization is just about finished".
+The worldwide mass-unemployment of the Great Depression era thus indicated that capitalism was itself "not going to continue much longer".

 Burnham agreed with Marxists that the capitalist class would inevitably lose the class struggle, but disagreed that they would lose to the working class due to this class being too disorganized and weak.
 He instead argued that a new class the managerial class would win against the capitalist class.
 Burnham sees this new class as the individuals engaged in "the tasks of the technical direction and coordination of the process of production".
 The managerial class includes "operating executives, superintendents, administrative engineers, supervisory technicians; or, in government ... administrators, commissioners, bureau heads, and so on".

 According to Burnham, the managerial class has risen due to the increasing complexity and large scope of modern economies.
 Because doing certain tasks requires hyper specific technical knowledge, the capitalist class cannot perform all of the necessary tasks by themselves.
 This means that the capitalist class has to employ individuals who manage other individuals engaged in technical work.
 By doing this, the capitalist class has made themselves obsolete, since the managers are the individuals who actually control production.
 Although the managerial class is still employed by the capitalist class, Burnham argued that this arrangement was irreconcilable.
 This would eventually result in the managerial class who actually owns production seizing it from the capitalist class who owns it in name only.
 According to Burnham, the managerial class would seize power by implementing state ownership of production.
 Due to the complexity and large scale of modern economies, Burnham argues that this form of state ownership would prove more efficient than rule by individual capitalists.
-The "managerial revolution", according to Burnham, would result in the decline of capitalist democracy and the rise of managerial control of production while using "the unlimited state" as a vehicle.
+According to Burnham, the "managerial revolution" would result in the decline of capitalist democracy and the rise of managerial control of production while using "the unlimited state" as a vehicle.